Hadimius/goodreads-archive-stats/README.md

 ## Maintaining your library without goodreads

 You can track your reading habits even without goodreads.
-The exported csv file can be edited in common spreadsheet calculation programmes such as (LibreOffice Calc)[https://www.libreoffice.org/discover/calc/], Microsoft Excel and Google docs.
+The exported csv file can be edited in common spreadsheet calculation programmes such as [LibreOffice Calc](https://www.libreoffice.org/discover/calc/), Microsoft Excel and Google docs.
 Adding new books this way takes a little more effort than using the goodreads interface, but that's the price you gotta pay for freedom.
 It probably doesn't even take much longer, considering goodread's slowness.